-This article examines the monthly pattern of containerised trade in 2020, using EU (COMEXT) trade data to estimate the quantity of tonnes moved by container.
+This article examines the monthly pattern of containerised trade in the first quarter of 2021, using EU (COMEXT) trade data to estimate the quantity of tonnes moved by container.
 See [4].
-The database covers EU trade with non-EU countries, and this article focuses on Central Europe, i.e. trade to and from eight EU Member States:
+The database covers EU trade with non-EU countries, and this article focuses on trade to and from the central region of continental Europe, i.e. trade to and from eight EU Member States: